Akane Yamaguchi: 2016: Olympic debut and two Super Series titles

+Yamaguchi attending a prime ministerial reception for the Japanese Olympic delegation following the 2016 Summer Olympics, August 2016.

 Yamaguchi made her Olympic debut at the 2016 Rio Olympics, where she was eliminated in the quarterfinals by her compatriot Nozomi Okuhara.
-That year, she won back-to-back BWF Super Series titles at the Korea Open and the Denmark Open.
-She also helped the Japanese team win a bronze medal at the Uber Cup.
+Following the Olympics, Yamaguchi won consecutive titles on the Super Series circuit.
+In September, she captured her second career Super Series title at the Korea Open, defeating Sung Ji-hyun in the final.
+The following month, she won the Denmark Open by defeating Tai Tzu-ying to claim her first Super Series Premier title.
+She concluded her season by qualifying for the year-end Dubai Super Series Finals, where she was eliminated in the round-robin stage.
+In team competition, she represented Japan at the Uber Cup in Kunshan, where the team finished with a bronze medal.

 2017: Season-ending title and Asian team gold

-In 2017, Yamaguchi won three titles: the German Open, the China Open, and the season-ending Dubai World Superseries Finals.
+Yamaguchi won three titles in 2017: the German Open, the China Open, and the season-ending Dubai World Superseries Finals.
 She also finished as the runner-up at the Asian Championships, the Australian Open, the Denmark Open, and the French Open.
 At the World Championships, she entered as the top seed but was eliminated in the third round.
-In team competition, she was part of the Japanese squad that won the country's first Asia Mixed Team Championships title.
+In team competition, she was part of the squad that won Japan's first Asia Mixed Team Championships title.
 She concluded the season as the year's highest-earning player, collecting US$261,363 from 15 tournaments.

 2018: World No. 1 and Uber Cup champion

-In 2018, Yamaguchi became the world No. 1 for the first time.
-That year, she was a member of the Japanese women's team that won gold medals at Asia Team Championships, the Asian Games, and the Uber Cup.
-The Uber Cup title was Japan's first in 37 years.
-Individually, she won bronze medals at the World Championships and the Asian Games.
-On the BWF World Tour, she won two titles: the German Open and the French Open, and finished as the runner-up at the All England Open.
-She capped off her year with a semifinal finish at the BWF World Tour Finals.